T. Mark Harrison

-T. Mark Harrison is an isotope geochemist based in California.
+T. Mark Harrison is an American isotope geochemist based in California.
 He is Distinguished Professor of Geochemistry in the Department of Earth, Planetary and Space Sciences, University of California – Los Angeles.

 Education

 A native of Vancouver, Canada, Harrison received his B.Sc.
 (Hons.) from the University of British Columbia, in 1977.
 His Ph.D. research from 1978 to 1980 developing 40Ar/39Ar thermochronology was conducted under the supervision of Prof. Ian McDougall at the Australian National University.

 Academic life

-Following a postdoctoral fellowship at the Carnegie Institution of Washington, Harrison spent 8 years on the faculty of the Department of Geological Sciences at the State University of New York at Albany rising from Assistant to Full Professor.
-In 1989, he moved to UCLA where he served as Chair of the Department of Earth and Space Sciences from 1997 to 2000 becoming a Distinguished Professor in 2003.
-He took leave from UCLA to take up an appointment as University Professor and Director of the Research School of Earth Sciences at the Australian National University from 2001 to 2006.
+Following a postdoctoral fellowship at the Carnegie Institution of Washington, Harrison spent 8 years on the faculty of the department of geological sciences at the State University of New York at Albany rising from assistant to full professor.
+In 1989, he moved to UCLA, where he served as chair of the department of earth and space sciences from 1997 to 2000 becoming a distinguished professor in 2003.
+He took leave from UCLA to take up an appointment as university professor and director of the Research School of Earth Sciences at the Australian National University from 2001 to 2006.
 He returned to UCLA in 2006 to take up Directorship of the Institute of Geophysics and Planetary Physics until 2011.